greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 ### [1.
 Gnomonic growth](https://colab.research.google.com/drive/1DUFL5glyej725r8VAYDZIFrWvpR6a6-0)

 One shared pattern of growth is called _gnomonic growth_.
-This pattern tends to occur whenever an organism needs to grow but part of its body is defined by a rigid structure.
+This pattern tends to occur when an organism needs to increase in size and part of its body is defined by a rigid structure.
 You can see this in clams, for example.
 Their shells are rigid and cannot be deformed.
 And yet they need to grow their shells as the rest of them grows.
 Clams solve this problem by incrementally adding long crescent-shaped lips to the edges of their shells.
 Each new lip is just a little larger than the one that came before it.
 These lips, or _gnomons_ as they are called, permit organisms to increase in size without changing form.
 Gnomons also appear in horns, tusks, and tree trunks.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%; min-width:300px">
   <img src="/assets/studying-growth/gnomons.jpeg">